Genusbiz/docs/developers/defining-an-app-model/services/web-services/view-the-execution-history-for-a-web-service.md

+---
+title: View the Execution History for a Web Service in Genus Apps
+description: View the Execution History for a Web Service in Genus Apps.
+Enable detailed execution trace for more details on each execution.
+author: eriksandnes
+---
 # View the Execution History for a Web Service

 1. Right-click the Web Service, and then in the shortcut menu, click **Open**.